 So, you’re sleeping like a king?

 But you’re not living like a king.
 Yet.
-When you go camping – whether trekking, hiking, or car-camping – it’s always good to take those few pieces of kit that improve your quality of life.
+When you go camping – whether trekking, or car-camping – it’s always good to take those few pieces of kit that improve your quality of life.

 Coffee is a luxury, but water is a necessity.